Last updated May 2026

 Bohemia

 Bohemia is a Michelin-starred restaurant that has earned a reputation for its innovative and sophisticated cuisine.
-Head Chef Callum Graham, who has only been at the helm for three years, creates visually stunning dishes that are bursting with flavour, using the freshest seasonal produce from the island.
+Head Chef Tom Earnshaw, who has only been at the helm for a year (and within that year has picked up the Michelin Young Chef award), creates visually stunning dishes that are bursting with flavour, using the freshest seasonal produce from the island.

 Indeed, the food here – cutting edge but rooted firmly in the classics – aims to celebrate those stunning Jersey ingredients to their best, an approach exemplified by a superb reimagining of a Waldorf salad, with a hand dived scallop the size of, well, a hand, the centrepiece of the dish.